 Since the publication of this article, Sharegate has updated and unified the migration interface of its Desktop Tool.
 The following screenshots may no longer be accurate, we are working on updating them.

 This article is one of many that will be posted every week.
 It presents different scenarios supported by Sharegate.
-For this first article, I will show you how to convert Lookup values to Managed Metadata Terms while copying your content from SharePoint 2007 to SharePoint 2010.
+For this first article, I will show you how to convert Lookup values to Managed Metadata Terms you copy content from SharePoint 2007 to SharePoint 2010.

 Let's say that you have a list in SharePoint 2007 with a Lookup column.
 You also have the same list in SharePoint 2010 with a Managed Metadata column instead.
-When copying your content from SharePoint 2007 to SharePoint 2010, you want to convert the different Lookup values to their corresponding Terms within the TermStore.
+When you copy content from SharePoint 2007 to SharePoint 2010, you want to convert the different Lookup values to their corresponding Terms within the TermStore.